rorygrieve/team-topologies-notes/notes.md

 - Code: produced by team
 - Versioning: how changes are communicated
 - Wiki and documentation: docs such as how-to guides
-- Practices and principles: team's preffered way of thinking
+- Practices and principles: team's preferred way of thinking
 - Communication tools: all tools used e.g. Slack, Gmail, Ticketing System
 - Work info: current work, next work, priorities
 - Other: how other teams interact with the team